Project Overview: EV-0148 and EV-0156

 - Increase channel length, riparian cover, and riparian width west of Squalicum Parkway;

 - Restore riverine wetland to improve water quality functions; and,

 - Bypass a partial fish passage barrier at Squalicum Parkway.

-, a new arterial under I-5 that will connect Squalicum Parkway with James Street, is scheduled to be built at the same time.
+The Orchard Drive Extension, a new arterial under I-5 that will connect Squalicum Parkway with James Street and is in the same vicinity as this project, is scheduled to be built in 2021.
 This street will ultimately ease traffic congestion on Ellis Street and Sunset Drive around the hospital.